 - A short, ~240-character ‘tweet’ that summarizes the paper

 - Thoughtful questions you had while reading it

 - Any critiques you have of the approach

 - Come to class on the day the paper will be presented and participate in the discussion (your questions are already ready to go, so it won’t be difficult!)

 Since there will be about 8 presentations over the course of the semester, you only need to read half of the papers.
-If the paper was hard to understand or you were lost, be sure to mention it in your discussion post!
+If the paper was hard to understand or you were lost, be sure to mention it in your discussion post or community notes!
 This will allow the presenter some time to try to find the answers for you and make sure they cover material that was difficult for everyone to understand.

 Discussions are largely participation assignments; perform the steps above and you get full credit.
 However, simply repeating what was already in the paper’s abstract or asking some basic questions without doing the reading will not earn you credit.
 The instructor will follow up on your discussion posts and prompt for more information if they do not meet this requirement.